What happens to your Super after separation?

 Once the value of each parties’ superannuation fund, or funds, has been determined, then calculations can be conducted to determine what amount needs to be split after you have separated.

-Splitting orders provide for a superannuation interest to be split so that the nonmember spouse obtains a proportion of the other party’s superannuation, either immediately or upon the member becoming entitled to it.
+Splitting orders provide for a superannuation interest to be split so that the non-member spouse obtains a portion of the other party’s superannuation, either immediately or upon the member becoming entitled to it.

 How to decide on the amount for a superannuation split after separation?